ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

 * Replace "user_backup_codes."
 Hash recovery key on client and send to server using same params and salt as password.
 Server should rehash it again for storage.
 Recovery key decrypts data and authenticates (different salt for decryption and authentication).
 Must send new password (and encrypted encryption key) when authenticating with recovery key).
-Recovery key should be 32 capital alphanumeric chars (e.g. WJAZ-Y0G1-B1H8-Q58Z-Q9BX-NYFK-6OUN-3ETT).
+   * TODO: Create recovery endpoint (creates new key, too)
+   * TODO: Update recovery key endpoint
 * Replace "budget" with "object" to make server agnostic (usable with different apps with similar data structure).
 "Category" and "entry" are agnostic enough as it is
+* BYTEA fields in db should have length limit check
+* Limiter: IP address gets “tokens” every so often.
+Just store the last time a request is made and # of tokens remaining.
+Check the time and figure out how many tokens to add
 * Update readme documentation
   - Add a section for the job scheduler
   - Needed for compilation: